aospapp/aosp/external/pigweed/docs/getting_started.rst

 of being quiet in the success case, and only output test results when there's a failure.

-To see the a test failure, modify ``pw_status/status_test.cc`` to fail by changing one of the strings in the "KnownString" test.
+To see a test failure, modify ``pw_status/status_test.cc`` to fail by changing one of the strings in the "KnownString" test.

 .. image:: images/pw_watch_test_demo.gif
   :width: 800